nrinaudo/kantan.parsers/README.md

 is the person writing the content that will be parsed.

-The "issue" with normal parser libraries is they produce parsers that will fail on the first error: as soon as an unexepected character (or, in more advanced scenarios, a type error) is encountered, the entire process shuts down.
+The "issue" with normal parser libraries is they produce parsers that will fail on the first error: as soon as an unexpected character (or, in more advanced scenarios, a type error) is encountered, the entire process shuts down.
 If what you're trying to work with is a rich DSL used by domain experts, they'd likely appreciate the same kind of perks developers have grown used to:
 - syntax highlighting.